shalrathy/quakespasm-shalrathy/readme.txt

 `scr_speed 3` also show plots of speed increase of different view angles `scr_speed 4` also show plot view angle difference away from most speedy view angle over latest number of seconds `scr_speed 104` also show text under cursor about each jump (+100 adds this text).
+    E.g. `<^ 14 - 6 = 496 +7 30%' which means that for this jump:
+      <    Strafe left key was down
+      ^    Forward key was down
-  E.g. `14 - 6 = 496 (+7)` which means speed was increased by 14 due to turning in the air, speed was decreased by 6 due
+      14   Speed was increased by 14 due to turning in the air -6   Speed was decreased by 6 due to ground friction 496  The current speed is 496
-  to ground friction, and the current speed is 496, which is 7 faster than the previous jump.
-A new line if text is added every jump.
-Text lines removed after scr_speed_history/10 seconds.
+      +7   Which is 7 faster than the previous jump 30%  This jump increased speed 30% of what was maximum possible with perfect view angles at every frame A new line of text is added every jump.
+Text lines disappear after scr_speed_history/10 seconds.
 `scr_speed_scale 5` increase size of scr_speed text and plots
 `scr_speed_history 100` change time plots record, 100 is 10 seconds
 `scr_speed_angles 180` change shown view angles in plots, 180 means 180 degrees left and right